CARO47/CARO47/README.md

 - 👋 Hi, I’m @CARO47
-- 👀 I’m interested in electric cars,renewable energy,coding.
+- 👀 I’m interested in electric cars, renewable energy, and coding.
 - 🌱 I’m currently learning electrical engineering
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me, caronx07@gmail.com

 <!---
 CARO47/CARO47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.